AI Training and Adoption

 Define what kinds of work are appropriate for AI help, what still needs human review, and how outputs should be checked.

-Use training to identify which tasks should stay lightweight and which are worth turning into real automation projects.
+Use training to identify which tasks should stay lightweight and which repeated handoffs deserve a real fix.

 Good fit

-• Your team needs a lower-risk entry point before committing to implementation work.
+• Your team needs a lower-risk entry point before committing to a workflow build.

 • You want AI usage to become more consistent and less ad hoc.